gpoore/codebraid/README.md

 ### More about key features

 *Easy debugging* — By default, stderr is shown automatically in the document whenever there is an error, right next to the code that caused it.
+It is also possible to monitor code output in real time during execution via `--live-output`.

 *Simple language support* — Codebraid supports Jupyter kernels.
 It also has a built-in system for executing code.
 Adding support for a new language with